tpoisot/tpoisot.github.io/drafts/2012-XX-XX-ecological-journal-of-the-future.md

 ---
 layout: post
 title: The ecological journal of the future
+summary: blog
-summary: What would the next generation of ecological journals look like?
+chapo: What would the next generation of ecological journals look like?
 author: Tim
 tags:
 - scientific publishing